conjure-cp/conjure-oxide/docs/src/documentation/essence_parser.md

 # Testing

 ## Integration Testing
 The native parser (`parse_essence_file_native`) is used by default for all integration tests in the `tests-integration` crate, which include a range of tests for every feature currently supported.
-There is also rountrip testing specifically for testing the parser's error messages which is part of the integration test suite.
+Also incuded in the integraiton testing suite is roundtrip testing.
+Some of the roundtrip tests test the parser's error messages.

 To explicitly disable the native parser for a specific test, add a `config.toml` file in the test directory with:
 ```toml